MarcosEscandon/MarcosEscandon/README.md

 - 🕹  I'm currently working as a Full-stack Developer in Welivery.

-- 📫 How to reach me marcos.escandon@gmail.com
+- 📫 How to reach me:
+- marcos.escandon@gmail.com
   or
 - www.linkedin.com/in/marcos-escandon-60b80289